Heckington Windmill: History

 After Pocklington's death in 1941 the mill stopped working in 1946 for the next 40 years.
 The shutters ("shades" in Lincolnshire) were removed from the sails.
 In 1953 the mill came into the hands of Kesteven County Council who made the first restorations preventing the fine old mill from being dismantled and restoring it as a rare landmark.
 Only four of the eight sails could be installed (from the Old Bolingbroke and Wainfleet St Mary mills, ~ 22/25 miles north east of Heckington).
 The mill changed hands to Lincolnshire County Council and in 1986 the mill was finally restored to working order (the repairs included the construction of 192 new shades and four new sails sustained by the "Friends of Heckington Mill", with the new sails cross weighing five tons.
 The cap's overhang assures the fact it is from a mill with a much wider tower top.
 As a rare feature with post and smock mills (Dutch type mills) and common with "sail windmills" (with pole-shaped sailstocks and triangular sails) such as around the Mediterranean Sea) the sail-tips are linked together by steel rods or cables to prevent sagging in the sails, a probably unnecessary work with this kind of mill sails.
 Parts of the bigger timber wheels have iron teeth instead of wooden ones.
 Among the six floors the third one being the lower of the two bin floors provides two grain cleaners-a modern one driven by an electric motor and the other an old wind-driven separator.
 On the second floor, the stone and stage floor, there are the original three pairs of stones (two pairs of grey and one pair of French quartzite stones) and a drive down to the first floor with a fourth pair of stones.
 On the ground floor a fifth pair of stones was installed which could also be driven by wind if desired or rather by engine.
 The mill houses a mixer on the first floor and in addition an elevator from the ground floor.
-Due to its large sail area supplied by its eight sails and its well-winded site the mill is able to drive four pairs of millstones - now 2 pairs of French (quartzite) stones and 2 pairs of so-called Peak stones (Derbyshire sandstone) and is able to work in very light breezes, when other local mills don't.
+Due to its large sail area supplied by its eight sails and its well-winded site the mill is able to drive four pairs of millstones - now two pairs of French (quartzite) stones and two pairs of so-called Peak stones (Derbyshire sandstone) and is able to work in very light breezes, when other local mills do not.
 An additional dresser is used to make white flour from time to time.

-Now the distinctive eight-sails windmill is run by the Heckington Mill Trust and was reopened in 1986.
-In 2004 the mill underwent a larger restoration and in 2014 the sails were replaced.
+The mill is run by the Heckington Windmill Trust (established in 1986).
+In 2014 the Trust purchased the buildings and land surrounding the windmill with help from a Heritage Lottery Fund grant.
+These buildings have been restored to provide an award-winning visitor centre, shop and bakehouse.
+The original Victorian miller's house has been converted to a tea room and cafe.
+There is also a micro brewery in the old saw mill, the 8 Sail Brewery.